(1) The Returning Judge

 See, the day of the LORD is coming –a cruel day, with wrath and fierce anger– to make the land desolate and destroy the sinners within it.
 10 The stars of heaven and their constellations will not show their light.
 The rising sun will be darkened and the moon will not give its light.
 11 I will punish the world for its evil, the wicked for their sins.
 I will put an end to the arrogance of the haughty and will humble the pride of the ruthless.
 12 I will make man scarcer than pure gold, more rare than the gold of Ophir.
 (Isaiah 13:9-12)

 In verse 12 it says mankind will become more scarce than pure gold, which means that few people will be left alive after the Wrath of God.
 They will probably number in the hundreds of millions.
 Notice also that the sun, moon, and stars will be darkened.
-We will see this repeatedly throughout all the prophecies, because the darkness is caused by dark clouds created principally by nuclear war.
+We will see this repeatedly throughout all the prophecies, because the darkness is caused by dark clouds created by volcanic eruptions, fires, WW3, and asteroid impact.
 Ezekiel said:

 For the day is near, the day of the Lord is near– a day of clouds, a time of doom for the nations.
 (Ezekiel 30:3)